Understanding the process of finding participants

 Make sure you over-recruit

 From mums whose kids are unwell on the day to people who’ve had a meeting run over, your participants are only human and there are plenty of pitfalls that could result in no-shows on the day.
 And that’s exactly why we always recommend our clients to over-recruit.
 That way, instead of panicking and searching for new respondents, if anything goes wrong you'll have fully validated participants ready to fill in - and if you have a full house on the day, you can always send home some of your over-recruits.
 Just make sure you offer them an incentive to thank them for giving up their time!
 To ensure you always have the right amount of people attending, we’d recommend recruiting three for two to attend, four for three to attend, six for four and 10 for eight - and so on.
-Find out more about over-recruits and why they’re so important here.
+Be sure to find out more about over-recruits and why they’re so important.

 So, there you have it!
 When it comes to finding participants for your qualitative market research, as long as you have a clear plan of action - and stick to it! - you’ll be able to access the best respondents every time.
 Alternatively.
 If you’re confused about all the different market research techniques and need a bit more help and advice, we’re more than happy to help.
 Contact Angelfish today to chat through your research project with one of our qualitative market research experts.